justSem/systemd-sandboxed-services/README.md

 _Note: You'll still need to restart the affected services__

+## Warning

+If you decide to start tinkering around yourself, please be especially careful around the `SystemCallFilter=` expressions.

+Unlike `CapabilityBoundingSet=` which just causes your service to not start if you misconfigure it, the SystemCallFilter will make Systemd _kill_ your service as soon as it get's triggered.

+A simple example: Let's say your service doesn't require any filesystem operations until you decide to interact with it - but you don't have `@basic-io @file-system` in your SystemCallFilter whitelist.
+Then interacting with said service might cause it's first I/O event and thus trigger the SystemCallFilter - resulting in SystemD immediately killing the service.

 ## Tips and recommendations.

 An easy way to asses how 'open' your services are is by running `systemd-analyze security`